artusoma/prinPy/README.md

 A principal curve is a smooth n-dimensional curve that passes through the middle of a dataset.
 Principal curves are a dimensionality reduction tool analogous to a nonlinear principal component.
 PCs have uses in GPS data, image recognition, bioinformatics, and so much more.

 ### Local Algorithms
 Local algorithms work on a step-by-step basis.
 Starting at one end of the curve, it will attempt to make segments that meet an acceptable error threshold as it moves from one end of the curve to the other.
 Once the algorithm can connect the current point to the end point, the algorithm terminates and a curve is interpolated through the segments.
+PrinPy currently has two local algorithms:

 1. CLPC-g (Greedy Constraint Local Principal Curve)<sup>1</sup>
 2. CLPC-s (One-Dimensional Search Constraint Local Principal Curve)<sup>1</sup>